 Now that everything was clean I inserted the drain flange back into the threaded bathtub shoe tube and tightened it with the drain wrench.
 When you do this the plumber’s putty with be squeezed around the bathtub shoe tube gasket and create a flexible water tight seal.
 I made sure to clean off the plumber’s putty that oozed out from the drain flange.

 At this point I put the bathtub strainer screen back onto the drain flange and filled the bathtub until the water level reached the bottom of overflow cover plate.
 No leak!!
 I then let all the water drain to see if the downward pressure would cause the leak and again I didn’t see any water coming from underneath the bathtub shoe tube.
 The sweet smell of success or in this case plumber’s putty 🙂

 So this was my latest plumbing adventure in the bathroom.
 I hope it will help anyone experiencing the same problem.
 With a little elbow grease and detective work you can solve a similar leak in your bathroom for less than $20.

 If you liked this post feel free to tell a friend about this blog or subscribe for updates by adding your email address to my homepage.
-I currently add 2 new posts every week that involve projects common to any homeowner.

 Make it a great day.